AstroFP/Workflow-Enhancements/GitStuff/RunGitbashHere/README.md

 ---

-However, if you don't trust my programming skills and you don't want to run my `setup.bat` that plays with the **PATH** variable
-(I do create backups so what could go wrong 😅), you can achieve the same manually by:
+However, if you don't trust my programming skills and you don't want to run my `setup.bat` that plays with the **PATH** variable (I do create backups so what could go wrong 😅), you can achieve the same manually by:

 ### 1. Create a `.bat` file with this command
-*(Change `%path%` into your Git folder—wherever you installed Git on your computer):*
+*(Change `%path%` into your Git folder-wherever you installed Git on your computer):*

 start "" "%path%\git-bash.exe" --cd=%cd%